Professional Development for ESL Teachers – 9 Ways to Boost Your Resume

 National programs, such as the U.S. Department of State’s English Language Fellow Program, are competitive, and acceptance into one of these teaching programs looks great on your resume.
 If you’d rather focus on a research project for a specific ESL topic, try searching your government’s education site for grants.
 Most countries have a decent budget for awarding grant money to teachers for ESL projects, and having specialized, government-funded research under your belt will set you apart from other English language teaching professionals.

-Oluyemisi Adebola Oladejo, an English teacher from Nigeria, won the 2022 ETS TOEFL® English-language Researcher/Practitioner Grant, remarking, “This prize has given me visibility and cast the spotlight on me.
+Oluyemisi Adebola Oladejo, an English teacher from Nigeria who won the 2022 ETS TOEFL® English-language Researcher/Practitioner Grant said, “This prize has given me visibility and cast the spotlight on me.
 There is a tremendous increase in my LinkedIn profile views and connection requests.
 For once, it seems the world is looking in my direction, and a lot of people are genuinely interested in what I do in the low-income community secondary school ‘somewhere in Africa.’
 Since this win, I have had the privilege of telling my story on some international platforms.
 Just last week, I was a panelist on the TESOL Black History Month Webinar.”

 9. Get your master’s in TESOL

-If you’re not ready to make the commitment to a master’s program right now or you want to explore other options, consider ESL continuing education classes or certifications like the Bridge IDELTOnline™, which can be taken as a pathway to graduate study at Bridge partner universities.
+If you’re not ready to commit to a master’s program right now or you want to explore other options, consider ESL continuing education classes or certifications like the Bridge IDELTOnline™, which can be taken as a pathway to graduate study at Bridge partner universities.

 Training and participating in English language teachers’ professional development opportunities, such as attending webinars or completing specializations, makes you a better teacher.
 But, it’s also key to enhancing your TEFL/TESOL resume and standing out in a competitive job market.